qcastel/dataiku-gitops-blog-article/blog.md

 ### 4. Merge and Deploy

 Once the PR is marked as green, indicating that all tests have passed, it can be merged into the `prod` branch.
 This triggers the CI/CD pipeline to replay the tests and deploy the changes to the production environment.
-If, for any reason, the bundle pushed to production is broken and the tests fail, the CI will immediately revert to the previous bundle and highlight the release as failed.
-This ensures that the production environment remains stable and reliable.

 The `release.yml` file is used for this process: